w3c/wai-curricula/knowing-your-audience.md

 Curricula is addressed to a number of audiences and context.
 You can build introductory courses to accessibility for many types of audiences based on [Module 1: Introduction to Web Accessibility](https://www.w3.org/WAI/curricula/introduction-to-web-accessibility/).

-In addition, knowing your audience meansgathering additional details to better adapt the contents of your course and your teaching abilities so that you can provide satisfactory experiences.
+In addition, knowing your audience means gathering additional details to better adapt the contents of your course and your teaching abilities so that you can provide satisfactory experiences.

 * Cultural aspects.
 * Accessibility needs.